Back to Blog

 Start with one pilot course

-Pick a section with an instructor who likes feedback.
-Run two sessions:
+Pick a section with an instructor who likes feedback, then run two session types.

 • A low-stakes practice arena